 Prehistoric caves take us into the dusty corners of our history.
 They are often places where our secrets have gone to die, only to be resurrected when someone stumbles into one or a curious explorer comes to visit.

-I would like to start with the caves at Lascaux because they are almost synonymous with France, and because their cave paintings may be the most famous in the world (at least that's what we are told as children in school, as we begin our arduous climb through centuries of history).
+The Lascaux cave paintings may be the most famous cave paintings in France, or even in the world (at least that's what we are told as children in school, as we begin our arduous climb through centuries of history).

 And what secrets might be hidden in Lascaux?

-Some of the best caves of France are in the Dordogne, and Lascaux is probably at the top of the list when it comes to painted caves in France: its walls were probably decorated by Magdalenians of the Upper Paleolithic somewhere between 17,000 and 20,000 years, but let's not quibble over a few millennia.
+Some of the best caves of France are in the Dordogne in southwestern France, and Lascaux is probably at the top of the list when it comes to painted caves in France: its decorated cave walls were were probably the work of Magdalenians of the Upper Paleolithic somewhere between 17,000 and 20,000 years, but let's not quibble over a few millennia.

 Imagine you are a prehistoric cave dweller during the Ice Age, leaving your shelter to hunt for food when the weather becomes clement.
 As you look out on the hilly, even jagged landscape, you see horses galloping in the distance, some perhaps slipping on remnants of ice, or galloping away firmly if this happens to be one of the warmer periods of melt.
 Bison and aurochs are plentiful, although you will mostly be hunting sheep and fish, much easier to catch.